- Chart

 Ideal Investor Profile

-The ideal investor for XVOL is one who seeks exposure to the S&P 500 but wants to mitigate potential downside risk.
-This may include risk-averse investors, those nearing retirement, or those who are concerned about market volatility.
+The ideal investor for PHDG is one who seeks exposure to the S&P 500 but is concerned about significant market downturns and wishes to mitigate potential losses.
+This could include risk-averse investors, those nearing retirement, or anyone looking for a more defensive equity allocation.

 Market Risk